 Plus, video content is the perfect format for fitness businesses.
 Personal trainers can take advantage of the fact that plenty of people are searching for workout classes, exercise demos, healthy meal tutorials, and more.

 Starting a fitness YouTube channel can help you grow an online following that will ultimately make you more sales.
 And more sales equals more money!
-So in that way, a fitness YouTube channel can actually be really profitable.
+In that way, a fitness YouTube channel can be really profitable.

 So how do you start?
 Don’t worry, we’re sharing 9 must-know tips for starting a fitness YouTube: